 Mrs Cottam works as a teaching assistant in class Monday-Wednesday and on Thursday and Friday is Sarah Peacock's job share teacher.
 Laura worked as a teacher in Key Stage 2 before joining our EYFS team - the youngest children are her real passion.
 She leads additional support for pupils in the Reception class.

-Karen CottonBEd (Hons) Primary Education with Mathematics, Outdoor Learning Practitioner (level 2)
+Karen CottonBEd (Hons) Primary Education with Mathematics, Outdoor Learning Practitioner (level 2), NPQML

 Mrs Cotton is the full time teacher and team leader for the forty five children and staff in the Reception phase.
 She takes responsibility for parent partnership and family engagement and brought Parenting sessions into school will her colleague, our ELSA, Emma Wood.

 Mrs Cotton has taught throughout the primary phase and worked as a leading Mathematics teacher for Cheshire.

 Sarah PeacockBSocSci (Hons) Sociology, PGCE Primary

 Mrs Peacock has worked in Lower and Upper Key Stage 2 before taking the plunge and moving to Early Years in 2015.
-She job-shares her teaching role in class with Laura Cottam as well as leading English with Angela Gordon.
+She job-shares her teaching role in class with Laura Cottam as well as leading English with Sophie Maynes and Lucia Roberts.
 Sarah co-led the Global Learning Programme where the school was a designated expert centre.
-She has one child at Kingsmead and an older daughter at Leftwich High School.
+Her two daughters, now at high school, both attended Kingsmead.